Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

   + a.
 Vice President of Recruitment (As found in Article IV, Section 1.05)

     + i.
-Organize a Google Drive contact list
+Organize a Google Drive contact list.

     + ii.
 Stay up to date on the contact list names and communicate who needs to be communicated with.